fabienfoerster/steamcommons/README.md

 First you will need to set your Steam API Key you can get this at http://steamcommunity.com/dev/apikey

-Once you get it, go ahead and set it.
-(You can also pass it as the STEAM_API_KEY env variable)
+Once you get it,  pass it as the STEAM_API_KEY env variable

 Require to have ruby 2.3.0, gem and bundler